 We refer to these books as their 'special books' and children have access to them during provision time in our book corner.
 We will also be reading these frequently during the year.
-Each week on a Thursday afternoon Mrs Naylor does 'Time to Talk' with the children, the focus of these sessions is one of our core books, every child will participate in these session over a half term.
-Mrs Naylor will cover one core book per half term.
+Each week on a Thursday afternoon Mrs Bolton does 'Time to Talk' with the children, the focus of these sessions is one of our core books, every child will participate in these session over a half term.
+Mrs Bolton will cover one core book per half term.

 Autumn 1- Superworm